 That's how I learned Italian in 3 months while living in London.
 Instead of stressing out about grammar and spending all my time with my head in a textbook, I focused on making daily contact with the language through interesting content: blog posts, podcasts, books.
 Whatever interested me and whatever I could get my hands on.

-And that's the method I also teach in Italian Uncovered where you learn Italian through reading a compelling story designed for beginners.
+I also teach this StoryLearning® method in Italian Uncovered where you learn Italian through reading a compelling story designed for beginners.
 You start with the story and immersing yourself in the language.

 And then, as you read through it, you learn the essential grammar and vocabulary you need to reach a conversational level in the language.
 So if you're sick of grammar exercises and vocabulary lists, make sure you check out Italian Uncovered here.